mickymacirl/CI-P5-EGZ/README.md

 ### Marketing Strategies

-**Ethical Gearz advocates for responsible and ethical hacking practices.
-Empowering Ethical Hackers Everywhere.**
+**Ethical Gearz advocates for responsible and ethical hacking practices.**

 As a result, our marketing strategy is focused on creating a community of like-minded individuals and organizations who share this belief.